apollographql/apollo-studio-community/preview-docs/GraphRoles.md

 # Notice: Coming changes to user roles in Apollo Studio

-> NOTE: this feature applies only to organizations using Apollo Studio Enterprise.
+> 👋 Update: this feature is now released and available to Apollo Studio Enterprise organizations.

 Please read below for important changes coming to the user roles system in Apollo Studio Enterprise.  **We intend to release these new features on Tuesday, January 19th.**